macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 82: March 13, 2019

+**Today's Progress**: #R4D82 Wrote a script to get data in FileMaker pro 17 from anymailfinder.com API.
+Problems solved at #Hackerrank: "Array Manipulation", "Print the Elements of a Linked List" & #Codewars: "Are they the "same"?", "Find the missing letter". #100DaysOfCode #javascript #React #freeCodeCamp.

+**Thoughts:** Rank 910 @ Codewars, 157600 @ Hackerrank - 6 hours of study.
+March and still unemployed :-( 1 finish React book, 2.
+Do the FCC projects.

 ## Day 81: March 12, 2019

-**Today's Progress**: #R4D80 Implemented my first two language interpereters for 2 simple Esolangs.
-Problems solved at #Hackerrank: "" & #Codewars: "Sum of a sequence", "Simple Encryption #1 - Alternating Split". #100DaysOfCode #javascript #React #freeCodeCamp.
+**Today's Progress**: #R4D81 Implemented my first two language interpereters for 2 simple Esolangs.
+Problems solved at #Hackerrank: "Linked List", "Exceptions-String to Integer" & #Codewars: "Sum of a sequence", "Simple Encryption #1 - Alternating Split". #100DaysOfCode #javascript #React #freeCodeCamp.

-**Thoughts:** Rank 915 @ Codewars, 180789 @ Hackerrank - 3 hours of study.
+**Thoughts:** Rank 912 @ Codewars, 180789 @ Hackerrank - 3 hours of study.
 March and still unemployed :-( 1 finish React book, 2.
 Do the FCC projects.
 Every goal gives me strength and confidence to pursue the next.
 Cracked my knee today! ouch!

 ## Day 80: March 11, 2019